sdiehl/wiwinwlh/tutorial.md

-Aeson uses several high performance data structures (Vector, Text, HashMap) by default instead of the naive versions so typically using Aeson will require that us import them and use ``OverloadedStrings`` when indexing into objects.
+Aeson uses several high performance data structures (Vector, Text, HashMap) by default instead of the naive versions so typically using Aeson will require that we import them and use ``OverloadedStrings`` when indexing into objects.

 The underlying Aeson structure is called ``Value`` and encodes a recursive tree structure that models the semantics of untyped JSON objects by mapping them onto